Carried interest tax reform - how it will work from 6 April 2026

 - Looking ahead to future exits and understanding how they will impact the carried interest holders

-- Implementing procedures for monitoring and documenting investment holding periods for IBCI purposes
+- Implementing procedures for monitoring and documenting investment holding periods for AHP purposes

 - Looking at the position for key globally mobile individuals, and thinking about future inbound individuals and the tax landscape for them when coming to the UK and how this impacts them now and post leaving the UK

-- Consider reward options such as profit shares and growth shares or shadow carry arrangements
+- Considering reward options such as profit shares and growth shares or shadow carry arrangements

-- Review fund and deal structuring alongside carried interest structuring as existing structures may no longer be effective
+- Reviewing fund and deal structuring alongside carried interest structuring as existing structures may no longer be effective.

 How we can help